young-geng/scalax/README.md

 This works fine for a single GPU/TPU, but if we want to scale up to multiple GPU/TPUs, we need to partition the data or the model in order to parallelize the training across devices.
 This is where scalax comes in.
-We can first create a device mesh and then replace the `jax.jit` decorator with `mesh.sharded_jit`.
+We can first create a device mesh and then replace the `jax.jit` decorator with `mesh.sjit`.
-To use different parallelization strategies, we can provide different sharding rules to the `sharded_jit` function.
+To use different parallelization strategies, we can provide different sharding rules to the `sjit` function.
 For example, to change the previous example into a data parallel training, we can do the following:

 ```python